About this website:

 I started my radio hobby back in 1974.
 I mainly listened to pirate radio stations on FM and MW.

 In 1976 I bought my first shortwave radio.
 It was a tuner without SSB so I could only listen to broadcast stations.
 I soon found stations like Radio Indonesia, HCJB, Radio South Africa, VoA and of course Radio Nederland.

 In 1980 I bought a shortwave radio with SSB and one of the first stations that I found was a German numbers station.
 Soon I found more of these mysterious stations and I am hooked ever since.

-In 1995 I started my “Numbers & Oddities” column in the newsletter of the Worldwide Utility News Club (WUN).
+I wrote my first “Numbers & Oddities” column in January 1995.
+It was published in the newsletter of the Worldwide Utility News Club (WUN) in February 1995.
 A couple of years later N&O also appeared as a separate newsletter for WUN and Spooks members.
 This website was originally setup as a service to the members of these groups.
 A place where they could find all the newsletters and some additional information.
 Lateron I have also included a logs database, recordings, links and other relevant information.